mialkin/docs/networking/grpc.md

 # gRPC

-gRPC is an open source high performance RPC framework.
+**gRPC** is an open source high performance RPC framework.

-gRPC uses HTTP/2 for transport, Protocol Buffers as the interface description language, and provides features such as authentication, bidirectional streaming and flow control, blocking or nonblocking bindings, and cancellation and timeouts.
+gRPC uses HTTP/2 for transport, *Protocol Buffers* as the interface description language, and provides features such as authentication, bidirectional streaming and flow control, blocking or non blocking bindings, and cancellation and timeouts.
 It generates cross-platform client and server bindings for many languages.

 Most common usage scenarios include connecting services in microservices style architecture and connect mobile devices, browser clients to backend services.

-**Protocol Buffers** (**Protobuf**) is a method of serializing structured data.
+**Protocol Buffers** or **Protobuf** is a method of serializing structured data.
 It is useful in developing programs to communicate with each other over a wire or for storing data.
 The method involves an interface description language that describes the structure of some data and a program that generates source code from that description for generating or parsing a stream of bytes that represents the structured data.

 ## Links